The 32D 'Red Arrow' Veteran Association

 Rhine, across France to Brest, on the first leg of the Homeward

 journey.
-At the same time the announcement was made that General Lassiter had
+At the same time the announcement

-asked to remain in France, and that General Haan was to take the Division home.
+Haan was to take the Division home.

-General Lassiter was assigned to command the Third Army Artillery, and General
+General Lassiter was assigned to command the Third Army Artillery, and

-sections of the western front over which his Division had fought.
+the sections of the western front over which his Division had fought.

 On 1 May the first troops